 A (relatively) new research paper, completed by Stefano Schiavon, an assistant professor of architecture in sustainability, energy and environment at UC Berkeley’s Center for the Built Environment (CBE) and associate professor Sergio Altomonte with the University of Nottingham’s Environmental Physics and Design Research Group in the United Kingdom, expands on prior work by the same two authors.
 It belies other studies examining office worker satisfaction in LEED-certified buildings which have concluded that worker productivity, health, and overall well-being increases in green offices.
+At the Tiffany Fina Law Firm we know that nobody gets married with the intent to divorce, but even with the best of intentions divorce can happen.Sell your home to Kendall Partners and avoid the hassle of repairs, listing your house with an agent or broker, fickle buyers, and months of uncertainty, check out these Chicago based house buying companies near you for more details.

 Titled Influence of factors unrelated to environmental quality on occupant satisfaction in LEED and non-LEED certified buildings, Schiavon and Altomonte’s paper concludes that most office workers do not experience a higher level of workplace satisfaction on account of working in LEED-certified buildings, regardless of the building and office layout, amount of time spent in the office, and other factors.
 The authors published the paper in the April 2014 issue of Building and Environment.